-The formulation contains vitamin C, vitamin E, lutein, zeaxanthin, zinc, and copper.
+The formulation, known as AREDS2, contains vitamin C, vitamin E, lutein, zeaxanthin, zinc, and copper.

 There’s no need to take these vitamins if you have hard drusen, or if you have soft drusen and are at the early stages of AMD.
 Your ophthalmologist won’t recommend that you begin taking this vitamin formulation until you have reached the intermediate-stages of AMD.